 Employees are more stressed in their jobs than they were during the depths of the pandemic, according to a new survey released this week by Gallup.

 Only 32 percent of workers polled in August 2021 said they were "completely satisfied" with the amount of on-the-job stress they face, down from 35 percent and 34 percent who reported feeling totally fine with their levels of stress in 2020 and 2019, respectively.
-So in other words, more people in August of 2021 felt either completely unhappy or just "somewhat" fine with their level of workplace stress than in 2020 and 2019.
+In other words, in August 2021 more people felt either completely unhappy or just "somewhat" fine with their level of workplace stress than in 2020 and 2019.
 The Gallup poll measured how employees feel about 13 different factors that play into their job satisfaction.

 Other factors like promotion opportunities and salaries also received lower marks than in past years.
 Only 42 percent of workers expressed "complete satisfaction" with their career opportunities and only 38 percent were satisfied by their pay.
 Less than 50 percent of workers were also completely satisfied with the health insurance offered by their employers.